 Step 4: Form into a cup

-While the resin was still somewhat pliable, I pushed it into its form.
-To do this, I pushed the resin into a 1 ounce mixing cup with the shiny side up.
-Cover and allow it to fully cure.
+Push the resin into a 1-ounce mixing cup with the shiny side up.
+Then, cover and allow it to continue curing.

 Step 5: Glue to a ring finding